robosac333/Proportional-Controller-Implementation-for-a-automotive-urdf-model-in-Gazebo-Rviz/README.md

    - Launches robot+mounted lidar in a rviz/basic_display configuration in RViz
    - Used to check and verify visualization
-   - Command to launch:"ros2 launch car_cad display.launch"
+   - Command to launch:('ros2 launch car_cad display.launch')

 #gazebo.launch

    - Launches just the robot in a empty gazebo world
    - Used to verify robot spawning in gazebo
-   - Command to launch:"ros2 launch car_cad gazebo.launch"
+   - Command to launch:('ros2 launch car_cad gazebo.launch')

 #teleop.launch

   - Launches robot+lidar in the competition_arena world, with gazebo sim paused
   - Used with car_teleop package to control the car using a keyboard
-  - Command to launch:"roslaunch robot_urdf teleop.launch"
+  - Command to launch:('roslaunch robot_urdf teleop.launch')
   - It also launches an rviz window which already where lidar scans are visualized
   - Unpause gazebo sim to solve error on RVIZ